 - Can I use butter or margarine?
 If this is what you have, then yes, you can!
 I also love making cakes with them every now and then because they add great flavour.

-- Vanilla Essence: This is an optional ingredient, so do not fret if you don't have it.
+- Vanilla extract: This is an optional ingredient, so do not fret if you don't have it.
 However, it adds a delicate flavour and aroma to the mug cake, making it even more enticing.

 - Flour: I used plain or all-purpose flour as they are versatile and good for baking.